 First of all, you may not even live long enough to reach the retirement.
 If that happens, then all you will have known in your life is work.
 Secondly – if you do live long enough to reach retirement, then by the time you get there, you will be too old to fully enjoy the best things this life has to offer.

 Health of most people is not what it used to be by the time they’ve reached their retirement.
 You may also suffer from injuries anytime during your working life so if you put off all the fun things until retirement, you’re taking a long time of waiting during which anything can happen to your body to limit your ability to function.

 As soon as I had realized that, I started to turn my life around and set it free from that mundane, workaday routine.
 The new, office-free lifestyle has been nothing short of a roller-coaster ride.
 But there’s so much more to it.

 Traveling has also helped me to re-establish the inner harmony that once existed between me and the universe but I had near lost it.
 My life once again makes sense and feels fulfilling and that is something no money in the world can buy.
-But then something happened that I was not ready for.
+But I’m also a realist.

 World is Not Always Rose-Colored

 Traveling experiences are for the most part amazing, and absolutely worth it.
 However, I noticed that there seems this unwritten rule than if you’re a traveller, you only write about positive experiences and disregard, or diminish the bad ones.
 As if by travelling the world you take upon yourself an obligation to only see the world through the rose colored lens; as if by being a travel blogger, you owed every country and every person encountered a positive write up on your blog because travelers who escaped the rat race should be so enlightened, that disclosing the harsh truth was unethical.